 - All other employees = 2 hours.

-Casual employees are entitled to ask their employer to convert their employment to full-time or part-time employment when they have worked a regular pattern of hours over a period of at least 12 months and they could continue to work those hours as a full time or part-time employee without significant changes to their employment.
+Casual employees are entitled to ask their employer to convert their employment to full time or part-time employment when they have worked a regular pattern of hours over a period of at least 12 months and they could continue to work those hours as a full-time or part-time employee without significant changes to their employment.

 The employer must provide a copy of the casual conversion subclause of the Award to all casual employees within their first 12 months of employment.
-It is generally easiest to provide this to an employee when they start their employment.
+It is generally easiest to provide this to employees when they start their employment.
 Any request to convert must be considered by the Employer but may be refused on reasonable business grounds.